wonas2dosgwr3/measurevaluenotmoney/README.md

 # ***World WITHOUT PRICES-2.
 Part W. <ins>Property values instead</ins> of money value.
 Instead of MEASURING value.
 Instead of PEOPLE!!!!! value.
 Instead of HIGH VALUE!!!!! <ins>Sweating the small stuff instead.</ins>***<br>
 > ## ***Pouring money into PROPERTY INSTEAD OF PEOPLE, <ins>making property UNAFFORDABLE, LOW VALUE.</ins>***<br><br>***Pouring money into PEOPLE INSTEAD OF PROPERTY, <ins>makes property AFFORDABLE, HIGH VALUE.</ins> Bargains are high value!!!!!***<br><br>***The WHOLE IDEA - BARGAINS - HIGH VALUE!!!!!***
 >>> ### ***"It is not ... in the richest countries, but in the most thriving ... that the wages of labour are highest.
-England is certainly [in 1700s] ... a much richer country than any part of North America.
-The wages of labour, however, are much higher in North America than in any part of England. ...
-The price of provisions is every where in North America much lower than in England.
-A dearth has never been known there.
+England is certainly [in 1700s] ... a much richer country than any part of North America. <ins>The wages of labour, however, are much higher in North America than in any part of England. ...
+The price of provisions is every where in North America much lower than in England.</ins> A dearth has never been known there.
 In the worst seasons, they have always had a sufficiency for themselves, though less for exportation. ...
-But though North America is not yet so rich as England, it is much more thriving ..."***
+But <ins>though North America is not yet so rich as England, it is much more thriving</ins> ..."***
+>>>> [formatting added]
 >>>>> #### ***- ?***

 <br><br><br>